- Writing tools

 Beautiful smoky lustrous black

-The production of Ogatsu Suzuri was temporarily suspended due to the Great East Japan Earthquake, but fortunately, neither the technology nor the quarries were lost, and with the reconstruction of the region, production has started again.
+The production of Ogatsu inkstone was temporarily suspended due to the 2011 earthquake off the Pacific coast of Tohoku followed by a tsunami.
+Fortunately, neither the technology nor the quarries were lost, and the production was restored and helped with reconstruction of the region.

 General Production Process

-Next, the sea section is fully cut out.
-In addition to the sea to pool ink, a gentle slope from the hill to the sea is also carved.
-The dimensions of the sea are traditionally prescribed; the area is one third of the whole inkstone, and the deepest part is two thirds of the inkstone thickness.
-In the course of carving, the craftsman checks the depth, area, and smoothness of the slope by touch.
+The ink pool part is fully carved out.
+Also, a gentle slope from the bank to the ink pool is carved.
+The dimensions of the ink pool are traditionally one third of the area of the whole inkstone and the deepest part is two thirds of the inkstone's thickness.
+While carving, the craftsman uses their hands to check the depth, area, and smoothness of the slope.

 - 4. Polishing

-Polishing is a process to adjust the shape while smoothing the surface.
-The process consists of three stages: inner, outer, and final polishing.
-In each stage a different whetstone and water-resistant paper is used.
+It consists of inner, outer, and final polishing.
+For each stage, a different whetstone and water resistant paper are used.

-The underside of the inkstone must be smoothed absolutely flat and even to ensure the inkstone is stable in use.
+The bottom of the inkstone must be smoothed to be absolutely flat and even to ensure the inkstone is stable for use.